dotnet/docs-aspire/docs/database/sql-server-integrations.md

 This method accomplishes the following tasks:

-- Registers a `TicketDbContext` with the DI container for connecting to the containerized Azure SQL Database.
+- Registers a `TicketContext` with the DI container for connecting to the containerized Azure SQL Database.
 - Automatically enable corresponding health checks, logging, and telemetry.

-## Migrate and seed the database
+## Create the database

 While developing locally, you need to create a database inside the SQL Server container.
-Update the _:::no-loc text="Program.cs":::_ file with the following code to automatically run Entity Framework migrations during startup.
+Update the _:::no-loc text="Program.cs":::_ file with the following code:

 :::code language="csharp" source="snippets/tutorial/AspireSQLEFCore/AspireSQLEFCore/Program.cs" range="1-30" highlight="16-30":::

+The preceding code:

+- Checks if the app is running in a development environment.
+- If it is, it retrieves the `TicketContext` service from the DI container and calls `Database.EnsureCreated()` to create the database if it doesn't already exist.

+> [!NOTE]
+> Note that `EnsureCreated()` is not suitable for production environments, and it only creates the database as defined in the context.
+It doesn't apply any migrations.
+For more information on Entity Framework Core migrations in .NET Aspire, see [Apply Entity Framework Core migrations in .NET Aspire](ef-core-migrations.md).

 ## Create the form